jessielw/FFMPEG-Audio-Encoder/README.md

 ## Supported Operating Systems ##
 Windows 7 **(x64)**, Windows 8 **(x64)**, and Windows 10 **(x64)**

-In order to run this program on a x86 system you would need to change all binaries in the `Apps` folder to 32-Bit with the same names as the files you are replacing.
-The GUI itself can be ran in a x86/32-Bit environment, but the apps that it calls onto are mostly 64-bit.

 # How to use #
 ## Main Gui ##
 1. Extract program from archive to a folder of your choice or Run program from the archive